JSNA Demography

 Smoking in pregnancy has well known detrimental effects for the growth and development of the baby and health of the mother.
 On average, smokers have more complications during pregnancy and labour, including bleeding during pregnancy, placental abruption and premature rupture of membranes.

-Trend data show that since 2010/11 the percentage of mothers smoking had been decreasing and remains significantly lower or comparable to England in Hampshire, however there was an increase in Hampshire from the 2020-2021 measure of 7.9% to 9.1%.
-At district level Basingstoke and Deane, Eastleigh, Hart, New Forest, Rushmoor, Test Valley and Winchester saw a slight increase in 2021/22.
-All other districts saw a slight decrease.
+Trend data show that since 2010/11 the percentage of mothers smoking in Hampshire has been decreasing and remains comparable to England.
+At district level most districts saw a decrease in 2022/23, with only Hart and Rushmoor showing an increase.
 Trends can fluctuate considerably at a district level due to the smaller population therefore it is important to consider the long-term trends.

 Sexual Orientation and gender identity